Trump aims to take down ‘global mothership’ of climate science

 The NCAR is “quite literally our global mothership,” said atmospheric scientist Katharine Hayhoe on X. Losing the center would be akin to “taking a sledgehammer to the keystone holding up our scientific understanding of the planet.”

-Dismantling and dispersing the NCAR would “set back our nation’s ability to predict, prepare for, and respond to” extreme weather, said Antonio Busalacchi, the president of the NCAR’s parent group, the University Corporation for Atmospheric Research, in a statement following Vought’s announcement.
+Dismantling and dispersing the NCAR would “set back our nation’s ability to predict, prepare for and respond to” extreme weather, said Antonio Busalacchi, the president of the NCAR’s parent group, the University Corporation for Atmospheric Research, in a statement following Vought’s announcement.

 Possible political punishment

 The closure of the center dovetails with the White House’s ongoing effort to dismantle the nation’s scientific institutions at large.
-Still, climate researchers have “expressed suspicions that climate research is not the only reason NCAR has been targeted,” said CNN.
+Still, scientists have “expressed suspicions that climate research is not the only reason NCAR has been targeted,” said CNN.
 Instead, some observers speculate that the closure stems from the White House’s “anger over Colorado Gov. Jared Polis’ (D) refusal to release” prominent 2020 election denier Tina Peters from prison.
 Last week, Trump announced he’d pardoned Peters for her role in working to subvert the 2020 elections, although it’s “unclear whether Trump has that authority, because she was not convicted in federal court,” said The Washington Post.

 Asked whether Trump’s frustration with Polis was a factor in the NCAR closure, the White House “did not deny the connection,” said CNN.
 “Maybe if Colorado had a governor who actually wanted to work with President Trump,” a White House official said to the network, “his constituents would be better served.”